gdalcengio/react-todo-app/README.md

 - Sometimes it is not necessary to have additional components as containers.
 In this case the ListComponent was a useless middle ground for the list items.

 - Using index for keys results in strange state behavior with the diff algorithm.
 This happens specifically with the checkboxes created from dynamically.

+- If events handle twice, a potential issue is caused by the e.preventDefault in a helper function causing render to call twice.

+- componentDidMount happens on re-renders and componentDidUpdate was unnecessary to update the disappearing log the way I did